AAchintha97/LiFiParking/README.md

 # LiFiParking
 A parking system with LiFi

-Normally, the notification LED will be turned off if the parking slots are available.
+The notification LED will be turned off if the parking slots are available.
 When a car is parked in a parking slot, the notification LED will turn on.